jacksund/simmate/docs/apps/chemspace.md

 ## About this App

-Simmate's `chemspace` app helps to download The ChEMBL Database data & load it into the Simmate database.
+Simmate's `chemspace` app helps to download ChemSpace data & load it into the Simmate database.

 | Module                   | CLI                      | Workflows                | Data               |
 | ------------------------ | ------------------------ | ------------------------ | ------------------ |